 The KVW Wine Emporium, Cape Winelands

-Paarl offers one of the most popular cellar tours in the winelands at KWV, whose 55-acre cellar is the largest in the world.
+Paarl offers one of the most popular cellar tours in the winelands at KWV.
+The 55-acre cellar is the largest in the world.
 Old Afrikaans for “pearl”, Paarl is set under the enormous granite rocks of the Paarl Mountains in the Berg River Valley.
 After marrying nearby here, Justin and I returned to Paarl with our friends, Clinton and Catherine, on a sunny Saturday morning to try out the KWV Biltong, Nut, and Wine Tasting.

-Paarl Mountains – The beautiful view from the front door of the KWV Cellar.
+Below, The Paarl Mountains – The beautiful view from the front door of the KWV Cellar.

 Having been here before, Clinton and Catherine knew that it was okay to bring their daughter Tayla along too.
 We jumped in one car, and made our way north.
 Along the way, us kids in the backseat had fun switching glasses and taking silly pictures.

 We strolled around the cellar while we waited for our wine pairing to start.
 This delightful little cafe sells everything from homemade bread and organic salads, to the “best fudge south of the equator”.

 We were seated at a private table and given a description of the five wines, including instructions on how to pair the wines and snacks.
 Appearances are deceiving – This may not seem like much wine, but it got my head swimming.
 The pairings were amazing!

 The hostess was kind enough to give Tayla some apple juice and chocolate squares so that she could feel included as well.
 All she wanted was our biltong and droewors (dry sausage) so I switched a couple pieces with her in exchange for some chocolate.
 Win-win situation!